 - Office Phone: 519-888-4567 ext.
 39279

-Michal Bajcsy joined the Institute for Quantum Computing in 2014 as an Assistant Professor.
-He has a joint appointment with the Electrical & Computer Engineering department.
+Michal Bajcsy joined the Institute for Quantum Computing in 2014 as assistant professor in the Electrical and Computer Engineering department.

 - Coupling of quantum emitters to nano-photonics structures